"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

-FDA pregnancy category C. Venlafaxine may be harmful to an unborn baby, and may cause problems in a newborn baby if the mother takes the medication late in pregnancy (during the third trimester).
+FDA pregnancy category C. Venlafaxine may cause problems in a newborn baby if the mother takes the medication late in pregnancy (during the third trimester).
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Venlafaxine can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.